Davy Crockett timeline from 1786 to 1836 and beyond

 In 1801, reluctant Federalists elected Thomas Jefferson and the indignant Aaron Burr became Vice President.
 The election of Jefferson was later dubbed the “Revolution of 1800.”
 From this moment on the Southern and Western states would maintain enormous influence over policy until the outbreak of the Civil War in 1860.

-When David returns to the Crockett Tavern, he observes that there are several wagons parked outside and that there are quite a few guests inside.
+When Davy returns to the Crockett Tavern, he observes that there are several wagons parked outside and that there are quite a few guests inside.

-David inquires as to whether there is a room available.
+Davy inquires as to whether there is a room available.
 The family is unable to recognize him because so many years have passed.
-David checks in.
-While the guests eat supper, at last David’s elder sister recognizes her brother.
+Davy checks in.
+While the guests eat supper, at last Davy’s elder sister recognizes her brother.
 She springs up and embraces her brother, now a full grown man.

 Chapter 4 - Debt